The Best Snæfellsnes Peninsula Day Trip: Where To Go & What To Do 2023

-It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in Iceland in October.
-There are some things you need to know about Iceland before you go.
-Other things you just find out for yourselves!
+It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in Iceland in October and we were doing a self-drive tour.

-What we finally decided is that we would do a ‘light Snaefellsnes Peninsula tour’.
+We decided to do a ‘light Snaefellsnes Peninsula tour’.
 This meant that we wouldn’t visit Snaefellsnes National Park itself, but knowing what we know now, we’ll do that next time we visit.